 Please read our Data Protection & Use Notification to learn more.

-At this time, Arcadia University is requiring the wearing of masks in all of our indoor spaces.
-Please visit this site prior to your visit to check on any updates to our on-campus public health requirements.
+At this time, Arcadia University is requiring masks to be worn in our indoor spaces.
+Please visit this site prior to your visit to check for updates to our on-campus public health requirements.

-Arcadia Exhibitions, in collaboration with The Woodmere Art Museum and University of the Arts, is pleased to present "Body Language: The Art of Larry Day", an exhibition in three parts.
-"Absent Presence," a review of Day's work with landscape, will inhabit the Spruance, Harrison, and Rosedale exhibition spaces on the Arcadia campus.
+Arcadia Exhibitions, in collaboration with The Woodmere Art Museum and University of the Arts, is pleased to present "Body Language: The Art of Larry Day", an multipart exhibition on view across three venues.
+At Arcadia University, "Absent Presence," a review of Day's work with landscape, is presented across the Spruance, Harrison, and Rosedale exhibition spaces.

 The staff of Arcadia Exhibitions is saddened to hear of the passing of Zina Davis, who in 1979 became Beaver College's first official gallery director.

 For information on her life and career we provide the following links:

 The Richard E. Fuller Gallery (1962–85): A History of Arcadia University's First Exhibition Space